wp-plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 2.9.13 =
+* Stripping shortcodes from excerpts didn't work properly.
+Should work now.
+* Fixed a mistake in the FAQ: correct post date parameter is `post_date`, not `date`.
+* New filter `relevanssi_results` added.
+This filter will process an array with (post->ID => document weight) pairs.
+* Private and draft posts were deleted from the index when they were edited.
+This bug has been fixed.
+(Thanks to comprock.)
+* When continuing indexing, Relevanssi now tells if there's more to index.
+(Thanks to mrose17.)
+* Fixed problems with searching attachments.
+Indexing attachments still has some problems.
+When you build the index, attachments are indexed properly.
+* Improved WPML support.

+= 2.9.12 =
+* Scheduled cache truncate wasn't scheduled properly.
+It is now.
+* Added support for 'author' query variable.
+* Fixed a bug with indexing custom post types.

+= 2.9.11 =
+* Plugin now works properly without multibyte string functions.
+* Fixed s2member support for s2member versions 110912 and above.
+(Thanks to Jason Caldwell.)
+* Added support for 'tag' query variable.

+= 2.9.10 =
+* AND search failed, when search query included terms that are shorter than the minimum word length.
+* Improved s2member support.
+* Fixed errors about deprecated ereg_replace.
+* Small fix to Did you mean suggestions.

+= 2.9.9 =
+* Removed warnings about undefined functions and missing $wpdb.
+* Fixed a bug that removed 'à' from search terms.
+* Phrases are recognized from custom field searches.

+= 2.9.8 =
+* Support for s2member membership plugin.
+Search won't show posts that the current user isn't allowed to see.
+* New filter `relevanssi_post_ok` can be used to add support for other membership plugins.
+* Post meta fields that contain arrays are now indexed properly, expanding all the arrays.

+= 2.9.7 =
+* Fixed a bug that causes problems when paging search results.
+* Taxonomy term restrictions didn't work most of the time.
+* the_content filters didn't run on excerpts.
+* Style data and other extra elements created by short codes are now stripped.

 = 2.9.6 =
 * Fixed a problem causing "Attempt to modify property of non-object" errors.